Class of 1986

 One particular memory stands out: while attending an on-campus event in 2013, he had a chance to meet the student receiving his family scholarship, Samantha Hilton ’17.

-Hill during his time at Eckerd
+Ashley during his time at Eckerd

-Hill and his scholarship recipient, Samantha Hilton ’17, meet during a trip to campus in 2013.
+Ashley and his scholarship recipient, Samantha Hilton ’17, meet during a trip to campus in 2013.